dangrossman/daterangepicker/README.md

   ```
   options = { template: $compile(templateHTML)(scope)  }
   ```
-- `dateCellClass`: function taht receives `moment` as a param and needs to return string classes which will add to each date cell.
+- `dateCellClass`: function that receives `moment` as a param and needs to return string classes which will add to each date cell.

   ```